hamba/avro/README.md

 Enums may also implement `TextMarshaler` and `TextUnmarshaler`, and must resolve to valid symbols in the given enum schema.

 ##### Identical Underlying Types

 One type can be [ConvertibleTo](https://go.dev/ref/spec#Conversions) another type if they have identical underlying types.
 A non-native type is allowed be used if it can be convertible to *time.Time*, *big.Rat* or *avro.LogicalDuration* for the particular of *LogicalTypes*.

 Ex.: `type Timestamp time.Time`

+##### Untrusted Input With Bytes and Strings

+For security reasons, the configuration `Config.MaxByteSliceSize` restricts the maximum size of `bytes` and `string` types created by the `Reader`.
+The default maximum size is `1MiB` and is configurable.
+This is required to stop untrusted input from consuming all memory and crashing the application.
+Should this not be need, setting a negative number will disable the behaviour.

 ### Recursive Structs